azu20/Employee-Management-System-MySQL/README.md

   * Download MySQL NPM pakage type command:  npm install mysql

   * On the db.js file, enter your database password on line #2: const PASSWORD = "yourpasswordhere";

+  * To Start: type the following on your console: nodemon tracker.js

   * ![Video](https://j.gifs.com/E8LMRg.gif "How to video")